When patterns are broken, new worlds emerge…

 Our aim throughout was to enable an independent portfolio to be developed by each participant, but to guide some outcomes which could be integrated into the final work.
 We wanted participants to see something they recognised as their design within the installation.
 For those who are vulnerably housed and whose lives are transitory, having a mark in a building, something which can be returned to, has special significance.
 The generous time allocated to workshops enabled us to achieve this successfully.

 Barbaresi and Reynard worked with each design, developing vector drawings which were lasercut out of stainless steel.
-These diverse elements have been integrated into an overall design which flows up the atrium wall, reflecting the energy and positive sense of growth which was experienced by those who were involved in this project.
+The diverse elements have been integrated into an overall design which flows up the atrium wall, reflecting the energy and positive sense of growth which was experienced by those who were involved in this project.
 We used a combination of brushed steel and mirror polished steel so that the work would change constantly, reflecting changing light and the movement of people along walkways in front of the work.

 This work has come to symbolise the ambition of the Old Fire Station – supporting the professional development of artists, giving homeless people opportunities to develop skills and confidence and enhancing the public realm for everybody to enjoy.